 USDA Streamline: The Newest Underwater Mortgage Option

 The most recent streamline refinance option to become available is the USDA streamline.
-It’s currently in a pilot stage, available for current USDA mortgage holders in 34 states.
-The likelihood the expansion will depend on the program’s popularity.
+It’s available in all 50 states.

 These four types of loans are the main underwater mortgage refinance options.
 Really it’s quite amazing that lending organizations like Fannie Mae, Freddie Mac, FHA, and others, are allowing people to refinance even when they owe more than the property is worth.